keirthana/anbox-cloud-docs/tutorial/getting-started.md

 ## Ensure images are available

-The next step is to check whether AMS has synchronised all images from the Canonical hosted image server.
-To list all the synchronised images, run:
+The next step is to check whether AMS has synchronized all images from the Canonical hosted image server.
+To list all the synchronized images, run:

         amc image ls